goshan/cache_driver/README.md

 def self.from_cache(obj)
   # super will return a new instance for this class from a HashMap named `obj` which unserialized from cache, and the key of HashMap is String not Symbol.
-  # Only Fixnum, String, Array, Hash can be unserialized into HashMapexactly
+  # Only Fixnum, String, Array, Hash can be unserialized into HashMap exactly
   # do other work with this new instance to customize way of unserialization
   # return a instance of this Class which is unserialized from cache
   ins = super obj